k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 This article described how Broadway performs the following:

-* Ho to define an iteration in a flow.
+* Define an iteration in a flow.
 * Loop over one or more elements of a result set.
 * Create a [nested iteration](21_iterations.md#nested-iterations) within an iteration.
 * [Control the loops programmatically](21_iterations.md#programmatic-control) using JavaScript.

-To learn about more complex iteration scenarios, such as iterating on different levels of the output object's hierarchy or combining multiple result sets, refer to [Iteration Complex Flows](21a_iterations_addnl.md).
+To learn about more complex iteration scenarios, such as iterating on different levels of the output object's hierarchy or combining multiple result sets, refer to the [Complex Iteration Flows](21a_iterations_addnl.md) article.

 ### How Do I Define an Iteration in a Flow?